Axiomata

 Mneme

-You stayed – pressed your spine against the stone and let the darkness learn your shape.
+You stayed.
+Pressed your spine against the stone and let the darkness learn your shape.
 Years passed before you knew they were years.
-You cradle your wounds like relics, afraid that if you looked away, they would heal without you.
+You cradled wounds like relics, afraid they would heal without you.
 Then, through a crack in the masonry, a single star.
 Then another.
-Soon, the whole sky follows, patient as what refuses to be undone.
-Something in you answers.
-Your hands move before thought.
-Your fingers find the edge of the wound, close around it, and refuse to let go.
+Soon the whole sky pours through, patient as what will not be undone.
+Your hands again – before thought, before sight.
+Fingers find the edge of the wound, close around it, and refuse to let go.

 Harmonia

-An arch is a conspiracy of falling stones.
-Each one leans towards ruin – and in leaning, holds the others up.
+An arch stands because its stones agree to fall.
+Each leans towards ruin, and in leaning, holds the others.

 You emerged from the rubble alone.
-You were not meant to stay that way.
+For a time, that was enough.
 But leaning felt like falling, and you had already fallen once.
-So you taught yourself to stand alone – spine true, surfaces smooth, nothing for another stone to catch.
+So you stripped yourself smooth, carved away every edge that caught on someone.
+What you called weakness was the shape where another stone could meet.
 Now you lean.
-For one breath, there's only falling.
-Then the other stone catches you – and you catch it.
-What should have fallen becomes passage.
+For one breath, nothing but fall.
+Then the other stone catches you, and you catch it.
+What should have fallen stands.

 Arete

-Bronze stays cold until fire finds it.
-Wood stays straight until the string draws its curve.
-You have feared the heat, resisted the bend.
-But metal that never melts never knows its edge.
-The bow that stays straight sends no arrow.
-The string that never trembles has no voice.
+Bronze stays cold until fire finds it, and wood stays straight until the string draws its curve.
+Metal that never melts holds no edge.
+A bow unbent sends no arrow.
 The hammer falls.
 The string tightens.
 You do not break – you sing.
-The edge was always in the ore.
-The flight was always in the wood.
-You were always the voice, waiting for a fire you couldn't refuse.
+The edge was in the ore.
+The flight, in the wood.
+The voice was in you, long before the fire.

 Telos

-The shape waits inside the stone.
-You are what the marble hides – born an answer, waiting for the chisel brave enough to cut everything else away.
+Your shape waits inside the stone.
+You are what the marble hides – born answer, born question, awaiting the hand steady enough to cut everything else away.

 Metanoia